Geo: Europe

 🗺️ What’s the Maze?

-Verdane surveyed 7,282 adults across the UK, Germany, and the Nordics to map how often people use conversational AI tools like ChatGPT, Gemini, or Copilot.
+Verdane surveyed 7,282 adults across six countries to understand how often people use conversational AI.
+The results show:

 🏁 Why It Matters?